poormanslaserscanner/go-sqlite/README.md

 go-sqlite
 =========

-A simple sqlite wrapper pure written in Octave and Matlab.
+A simple sqlite wrapper for GNU Octave and Matlab.

 ## Examples
 **NOTE:** the output should always be a cell with strings!